hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 18 June 2024
+We are now live in production with Release 12 changes.
+Please find below the associated release note -

+As part of our continuing development of the Making Tax Digital (MTD) APIs, we are happy to inform you that we have released the following changes on 18 June 2024:

+#### For the following APIs and their versions in production and sandbox:
+- Self Employment Business v4.0,
+- Individual Calculations v5.0

+Changes to allow customers to declare any transitional profit they have.

+##### Added
+- Added two new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object (#1885)
+- Added a new error code 400 and two new optional fields transitionProfitAmount, transitionProfitAccelerationAmount in annualAdjustmentsType object (#1802)

+##### Changed
+Updated fields within transitionProfit object to only accept whole numbers (#1885)

+---

+For the following APIs and their versions in production and sandbox:
+- Property Business v4.0,
+- Self Assessment Business Source Adjustable Summary v5.0,
+- Individual Calculations v5.0

+##### Added
+Support for customers to submit negative expenses for their property income.

+---

+For Individual Calculations v5.0 in production and sandbox:

+##### Changed
+cashorAccruals and documentDetails.documentDueDate are now mandatory

+For Individual Calculations v5.0 in sandbox only for tax years 2024-25 or later:

+##### Changed
+transition.Profit fields can return only integers from 0 to 99999999999

+---

+For Self Assessment Individual Details v2.0 in production and sandbox:

+#### Added
+A new enum value so that in the event a customer has opted out of MTD, their customer status will change and this can be identified by software.

+---

+For Self Assessment Accounts v3.0 in production and sandbox:

+##### Changed
+documentDueDate field is now optional

+---

+For Property Business v4.0 in production and sandbox:
+#### Changed
+Combines rentARoom and amountClaimed values with a consolidatedExpenses value
+#### Added
+Data fields that enable customers to submit residential finance costs and brought-forward residential finance costs.
+#### Removed
+HATEOAS links

+---

+#### New APIs
+Individuals Income Received API has been split into the following APIs in production and sandbox:
+- Individuals Foreign Income v1.0,
+- Individuals Insurance Policies Income v1.0,
+- Individuals Pensions Income v1.0,
+- Individuals Dividends Income v1.0,
+- Individuals Savings Income v1.0,
+- Individuals Capital Gains Income v1.0,
+- Individuals Other Income v1.0,
+- Individuals Employments Income v1.0

+With all containing the following improvements:
+- Removal of HATEOAS links
+- Update of enum value names for consistency
+- Addition of a new generic error

+---

+#### Deprecated
+Please note the following API versions will be deprecated in the beginning of July 2024 and will retire after six months as per HMRC API Life Cycle & Deprecation Standards:

+- Self Assessment Business Source Adjustable Summary v4.0
+- Property Business v3.0
+- Self Assessment Individual Details v1.0

+---

+#### Retired

+The following API versions will be retired by December 2024:

+- Self Assessment Business Source Adjustable Summary v4.0
+- Property Business v3.0
+- Self Assessment Individual Details v1.0

+---

 ### 12 June 2024

 #### Property Business API